LukasWill/LLM4XAI/README.md

-# LLM4XAI
+# Awesome-LLM4XAI
-A curated selection of papers on utilising LLM for explanations of ML models
+A curated selection of papers on leveraging LLM to explain ML models.
 ## Bibliography

 | Lesson                                                                                                                         | Paper                                                                                                                                     | Date     |